pdjr-n2k/ROM106/README.md

 The power supply is rated at 2W and its bus connection is fused and reverse polarity protected.

-The CAN interface sub-system is implemented by an industry standard IC which manages all NMEA bus I/O.
+The CAN interface sub-system manages all NMEA data bus I/O.
-The data bus connection can be switched to include a 120 Ohm bus termination resistor allowing the module to be installed as either a bus termination node or a drop node.
+The data bus connection can be switched by the installer to include a 120 Ohm bus termination resistor allowing the module to be installed as either a bus termination node or a drop node.

 The configuration sub-system consists of an 8-position DIL switch and push-button which allow installer configuration of the module's